choksheak/git-sanity-checker/README.md

 ## List of Git Commands Used

-Get list of files that are modified and cached in Git.
+(REMOVED) Get list of files that are modified and cached in Git.

     git diff --name-only --cached